ayecue/node-klass/README.md

 Following defauts statics are extended to your klass:

-* isPrototypeObject - Define if this object is an prototype object
 * getDefaultValues() - Get default values which should be extended on every new created instance
 * getklass() - Get base/constructor of instance
 * getCalled() - Get current called method (just working inside klass functions)